-- The RUN LED flickers and "ALARM" is displayed on the remote control switch. - The unit number, the alarm code and the unit code are alternately displayed on the set temperature section.
-The unit number and the alarm code are displayed on the display of the outdoor unit PCB. - This alarm code is displayed when the current transformer is abnormal (0A detection or 5A alarm condition) and the alarm has more than three occurrences in 30 minutes.
+- The RUN LED flickers and "ALARM" is displayed on the remote control switch. - The unit number, the alarm code and the unit code are alternately displayed on the set temperature section. - The unit number and the alarm code are displayed on the display of the outdoor unit PCB. \ This alarm code is displayed when a suction pressure is lower than 0.02 MPa (0.2 kg/cmG) - for over 12 minutes and the alarm has three or more than three occurrences in one hour.